 How to Make a Christmas Book Advent Calendar on a Budget!

 So my boy loves reading books and I can’t tell you how happy that makes me!
 I’m a complete book worm myself, although my recent reading activity wouldn’t reflect that.
-I’ve been too busy consumed with working and blogging.
-And Greys Anatomy.
-This takes up all my time at the moment.
-But I want to get back on it and I think a 2017 resolution will be to read more.
+Today I’m sharing with you how to make a very simple book advent calendar.
+Take a nose in here – where to find books on a budget – to fill your calendar!

 I get that most kids just want a chocolate calendar and b can still have one, but on an evening, he will also get a new story to read.
 I’ve decided I will give him ONE book each evening.
 We are going through a threenager stage at the moment and I just know that presenting him with all 24 wrapped books will cause trouble.